 mirrord will relay all file access to the target pod by default. (this functionality can be disabled using

-flag on the command line or by unchecking the appropriate box in the IDE plugin.
-To enable just read-only access,
+flag on the command line or by setting

 For example, the following python script calls the built-in

 with open("/tmp/test", "r+") as rw_file: read_str = rw_file.read(42) print(read_str)

 When we run that python script with mirrord: